 The Humphrey Fellowship Program requires that all Humphrey Fellows conduct a professional affiliation at a U.S. institution (in a business, non-profit, or government sector) for a minimum of 30 working days.
 A professional affiliation in Boston allows flexibility in managing your time, though affiliations elsewhere in the country are possible.
 Fellows who would like to conduct their professional affiliation in a city other than Boston are advised to do this during January (MIT’s Independent Activities Period) or at the end of the spring term in May.
 SPURS Fellows are not required to conduct a professional affiliation, although it is a possibility that they may consider.

 Fellows may live in MIT on-campus graduate housing if available or may find off-campus housing in the Boston area.
 Availability of MIT on-campus housing is limited and not guaranteed.
 It is the Fellow’s responsibility to secure housing, though the program staff assists in the housing search process.

 Costs and Funding

 Program Fees and Living Expenses

-The program fee for the academic year 2022-2023 is $15,000.
+The program fee for the academic year 2023-2024 is $15,500.
 In addition to the program fee, Fellows must support their living expenses, such as housing, food, transportation, and health insurance.
-In 2021-2022, living expenses are estimated at $2,950 per month for a single Fellow and health insurance for a single Fellow is estimated at an additional $5,000 per year.
+Current living expenses are estimated at $2,950 per month for a single Fellow and health insurance for a single Fellow is estimated at an additional $5,000 per year.